paredessimonati/Proyecto-python/README.md

 This is it!
 A text adventure game, like the ones I grew up playing.

-I cheated a little and when I reached the last CS50 class I took the CS50 python course to get more practice with python.
-Now I have to do the CS50 python final project too, but I digress.

-I want to thank my wife for beta testing the game and helping me write and correct a lot of dialogues.
+I want to thank my wife for beta testing the game and helping me correct a lot of dialogue lines misspellings.

 #### Back to the project.